-As you can see, though the number of fatalities due to a car accident has gone down, the number of fatalities of pedestrians has gone up over the years.
-Though the study only goes to 2013, the percentage of fatalities of pedestrians has gone up from 11% to 14% and has remained steady at 14% for three years. *The numbers for 2014 through 2016 have not yet been reported.
+As you can see, though the number of fatalities due to a car accident has gone down, the number of pedestrian fatalities has gone up.
+Though the study only goes to 2013, the percentage of pedestrian fatalities has gone up from 11% to 14%.
+Furthermore it has remained steady at 14% for three years. *The numbers for 2014 through 2016 have not yet been reported.*

-As a driver, it is our responsibility to know what to do, should we ever find ourselves in a pedestrian related accident – below are some tips on what to do:
+As drivers, it is our responsibility to know what to do, if we find ourselves in an accident with a pedestrian .
+Below are some tips on what to do:

 - Safety Comes First!

 - It is important that any of the injured parties are moved to a place of safety before administering any emergency care such as CPR – this is so you don’t cause any other unnecessary accidents and so that no one else sustains injuries;